As the much-missed numismatist David Lange wrote in his excellent CoinWeek article, 1960 was a pivotal year for coin collecting in the United States.

 Rare coins, the traditional backbone of the hobby, continued to thrive, with many historic collections being built – some publicly, some privately.
-But the real buzz encircling the coin hobby centered on modern U.S. Mint issues.
+But the real buzz encircling the coin hobby centered on modern United States Mint issues.
 Collector interest in annual Proof Sets was growing year after year.
 A market for uncirculated coin rolls had developed, with speculators placing bets that desirable Mint State coins had a bright future as the hobby’s expansion continued to grow at a double-digit pace year-after-year.

 But none of this compares to the buzz the developed when the Mint carried out the seemingly innocuous act of changing the date style of the Lincoln cent in March of that year.

 At the outset, the Mint produced coins using a smaller font for the date.
 This date style (the “Small Date” variety) is easily identifiable and is comprised of thick stocky digits, tight swoops on the 9 and the 6, and a small 0.

 Fearful that the size of the 0 might clog dies and cause unnecessary work, the Mint deployed a completely redone date style with larger numerals.
 The “Large Date” variety features wider swoops on the 9 and the 6, a large round 0, and is thinner than the small date style.